| Technical

 and using it effectively.

-Technical Editors read the instruction content as though
+Technical editors read the instruction content as though

 they know nothing of the subject.
 By putting themselves in the position of a new student, they can ascertain